 Qualified certificates for electronic seal may be used only to verify qualified seals which guarantee origin authenticity and integrity of associated data.
-Qualified electronic seal is not used to express the will of subjects who create the seal, because only one subject could create the seal.
+Qualified electronic seal is not used to express the will of subjects who create the seal.

 Qualified certificates for websites authentication are used to confirm reliability of servers and to confirm their authenticity.
 They allow setting up a TSL encrypted connection among servers with such certificates, and also providing clients with safe logging in.
 Certificates of that type may be issued only for servers operating in public networks and that have a full, clear domain name defining location of a specific nod in DNS (FQDN - Fully Qualified Domain Name).